 Intended outcomes and outputs

-Driven by the University’s priority to prioritise students’ wellbeing in relation to their learning, and insights from our students and educational research projects, we have worked with key student support services across the University to synergise new and existing resources and expertise and co-develop these into a flexible student wellbeing learning programme.
+Driven by the University’s priority to foreground students’ wellbeing in relation to their learning, and insights from our students and educational research projects, we have worked with key student support services across the University to synergise new and existing resources and expertise and co-develop these into a flexible student wellbeing learning programme.
 The aim of this will be to engage students with evidence-based learning and wellbeing strategies to consider their study approaches and scaffold students to recognise learning behaviours linked to improved wellbeing.
 The developed resources will be linked to existing staff training workshops so that staff can also use these to support their students.

 Title